wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/2-explore-audio-video-quality-issues.md

 The Call Quality Dashboard (CQD) for Microsoft Teams and Skype for Business Online allows you to gain insights into the quality of calls made by users.

 CQD starts storing data after the first sign-in.
 You must be assigned Global Administrator or Teams Administrator permissions to sign in.
-Alternatively, certain non admin roles also have access to CQD, see Learn More.
-After the first sign-in it may take a few hours for data to be collected.
+Alternatively, certain non-admin roles also have access to CQD, see Learn More.
+After the first sign-in, it may take a few hours for data to be collected.

 The CQD can be accessed in the way that best suits your needs: